outscale/terraform-provider-outscale/docs/resources/vm.md

     * `value` - (Required) The value of the tag, between 0 and 255 characters.
 * `tpm_enabled` - (Optional) If true, a virtual Trusted Platform Module (vTPM) is enabled on the VM.
 If false, it is not.<br />The default behavior for `tpm_enabled` varies depending on the source OMI of the VM.<br />If the `tpm_mandatory` attribute of the source OMI is true, a vTPM has to be attached to the VM and it will be created by default.
 Setting `tpm_enabled` to false will cause the creation request to fail.<br />If the `tpm_mandatory` attribute of the source OMI is false, only setting `tpm_enabled` to true will create and attach a vTPM to the VM.
 * `user_data` - (Optional) Data or script used to add a specific configuration to the VM.
 It must be Base64-encoded, either directly or using the [base64encode](https://www.terraform.io/docs/configuration/functions/base64encode.html) Terraform function.
 For multiline strings, use [heredoc syntax](https://www.terraform.io/docs/configuration/expressions.html#string-literals).
 Updating this parameter will trigger a stop/start of the VM.
 * `vm_initiated_shutdown_behavior` - (Optional) The VM behavior when you stop it.
 By default or if set to `stop`, the VM stops.
 If set to `restart`, the VM stops then automatically restarts.
 If set to `terminate`, the VM stops and is terminated.
+Important: This argument is deprecated in favor of `shutdown_behavior_configuration` and will be removed in the next major version of the provider.
 * `vm_type` - (Optional) The type of VM (`t2.small` by default).
 Updating this parameter will trigger a stop/start of the VM.<br /> For more information, see [VM Types](https://docs.outscale.com/en/userguide/VM-Types.html).

 ## NIC Management